-- 7.1 Should one of the complaints recognised in the policy occur, the complainant may approach any of the following:

-- HR business partner (for staff)

-- Line manager (for staff)

-- Faculty Student Advisor (for students)

-- Head of Residence (for residence students)

-- Other residence staff (for residence students)

-- A lecturer (for students)

-- A SRC member (for students)

-- Security staff (for staff and students)

-- The Transformation Director

-- The UP Hotline [0800 227 007]

-On receipt of a complaint, the role-players listed above should offer initial support and guidance but must bring the complaint to the attention of the Transformation Office as soon as reasonably possible.
-A complainant may also approach the Transformation Office as first point of contact.

-- 7.2 On being informed of a complaint, the Transformation Office staff arranges for the formal lodging of the complaint, the allocation of a reference number, its investigation, its resolution, and ongoing support to the complainant. - 7.3 A complaint is lodged at the Transformation Office by completing the complaint form (Annexure B). - 7.4 On completion of the complaint form, the Transformation Office staff: - (a) ascertains if the complaint form has been completed correctly and offers assistance if the form has not been completed correctly or if supplementary information is required; - (b) ensures appropriate confidentiality; - (c) refers the complainant to appropriate support and counselling; - (d) determines the nature and severity of the complaint; - (e) identifies the alleged perpetrator and arranges for a written response from them; - (f) informs the alleged perpetrator of their rights and explains the process fully; - (g) in case of a complaint against a staff member, fully informs and consults with the line manager and with Employee Relations (ER).
+- 7.1 Should one of the complaints recognised in the policy occur, the complainant may approach any of the following: - HR business partner (for staff) - Line manager (for staff) - Academic Success Coaches (for students) - Head of Residence (for residence students) - Other residence staff (for residence students) - A lecturer (for students) - An SRC member (for students) - Security staff (for staff and students) - The Transformation Director - The UP Portal (Anti-discrimination Case) - UP Ethics Hotline (Wisecall Confidential) - 7.2 On receipt of a complaint, the role-players listed above should offer initial support and guidance but must bring the complaint to the attention of the Transformation Office as soon as reasonably possible.
+A complainant may also approach the Transformation Office as the first point of contact. - 7.3 Reporting Sexual and Gender Based Violence (SGBV) cases is mandatory for all members of the campus community who become aware of such misconduct.
+Anyone with a strong suspicion of SGBV or who has received a disclosure of SGBV should report the incident to the Transformation Office, who will investigate the allegations being made. - 7.4 There is no threshold for reporting a complaint or concern of SGBV as described in this policy.
+Any concern, however minor, should be reported. - 7.5 In terms of the Sexual Offences Act, if any person, including the Transformation Office, has knowledge that a sexual offence, being rape, sexual assault or sexual intimidation has been- committed against a female student or staff of under twenty-five (25) years of age, they are obliged to report such offence to the SAPS.
+Failure to report the offence can lead to either a fine or imprisonment. - 7.6 Upon receiving the complaint, the Transformation Office staff: - (a) ascertains if supplementary information is required; - (b) ensures appropriate confidentiality; - (c) refers the complainant to appropriate support and counselling; - (d) determines the nature and severity of the complaint; - (e) identifies the alleged perpetrator and arranges for a written response from them; - (f) informs the alleged perpetrator of their rights and explains the process fully;